McMurray's last-gasp stunner wins Irish Cup for Crusaders

 It is a third Irish Cup success as Crues boss for Stephen Baxter and, crucially, it means the north Belfast side are now guaranteed a place in next season's Europa League, meaning they do not need to take part in the European play-offs.

-The victory also marked a successful end to Declan Caddell's playing career, with the midfielder taking up a head of academy role at Seaview after playing over 500 games for the club.
+The victory also marked a successful end to Declan Caddell's playing career, with the midfielder taking up a head of academy role at Seaview after playing more than 500 games for the club.

 It was heartbreak for David Jeffrey and Ballymena, however, with the manager and almost every player dropping to their knees on the Windsor pitch after McMurray's volley flew in.

-A long free-kick into the box was not cleared properly and, as the ball fell to McMurray, the striker connected perfectly with his left-foot volley to fire a perfectly-controlled drive past Jordan Williamson.
+A long free-kick into the box was not cleared properly and, as the ball fell to McMurray, the striker connected perfectly with his left-foot volley to past Jordan Williamson.

 Ballymena took the lead in the ninth minute when Andy McGrory's in-swinging corner from the left was met at the near post by Weir but, as he tried to clear, he got his connection all wrong and instead deflected the ball into his own net right in front of the Crues supporters in the East Stand.